 What Is Installation Art?

 Installation art is a term mostly used to describe artworks that are made “in situ”.
 This means that the work is created or installed within the specific space where it is meant to be viewed.
-For this reason, Installation art is sometimes also called “environments” and it is often large in scale and created with a variety of different media and mediums.
+For this reason, Installation art is sometimes also called “environments” and it is often comprised of large-scale multi-media assemblages, sculptures, and other media, which are curated to provide an immersive experience.

 Although these are some common qualities of installation art, the boundaries of what is considered installation art have been blurred since the introduction of the genre.
-The following section will have a closer look at some Installation art characteristics.
+Below, we will dive into some of the major characteristics of installation art, such that by the end of this article, you can be confident in identifying what an installation artwork is.

-Installation art is a very versatile art genre, including a myriad of different approaches, mediums, and possibilities.
-Installation artworks at times can be very simple, whilst others are extravagantly complex.
-Installation in art can also take form in any space, be it a gallery space, the outdoors, or even computer or electronic-based.
+Installation art is a versatile art form that encompasses a myriad of different approaches, mediums, and possibilities.
+Installation artworks, at times, can be either simple or multifaceted in design and concept.
+Installation in art can also be constructed in any space, be it a gallery space, the outdoors, or even the digital world.

 Installation Art Is Often Designed to Be Immersive

-Installation art varies widely, but generally, its focus is placed on the viewer’s experience of the work.
-Installation artworks often aim to transform the viewer’s perception of space, making them very immersive.
+Installation art varies widely but generally, it is focused on the viewer’s experience of the work.
+Installation artworks often aim to transform the viewer’s perception of space, making them deeply immersive.

-Whilst some installation artworks are silent, others are interactive and require the audience’s participation and engagement to work.
+Whilst some installation artworks are silent, others are interactive and require the audience’s participation and engagement to achieve an impact and be interpreted.

 The immersive experience is so important to many installation artists that they aim to heighten the viewer’s experience by the addition of sound, smell, and touch.
 By engaging the viewer’s senses, the installation artwork often becomes a whole new environment that viewers can experience.